How To Survive Your First Mountain Bike Trip to the Desert

 Heading to the southwest for some desert mountain biking?
 Read my best tips and recommendations for staying safe and having fun on desert singletrack

-hen you’re heading out to the desert, though, here are a few things that every mountain biker should have:
+When you’re heading out to the desert, though, here are a few things that every mountain biker should take into consideration.

 Most mountain bikes these days are set up with tubeless tires because they are so much better than inner tubes.